 Research background

 Hepatic neuroendocrine neoplasm (hNEN) is a rare tumor clinically.
 It is important to identify the source and malignant degree of hNEN and distinguish it from hepatocellular carcinoma (HCC).
 Imaging examination is required for the initial screening of hNEN.
-However, the current experience of imaging diagnosis is very lacking.
+However, there is a lack of data regarding imaging diagnosis of hNEN.

 Research motivation

-Because the lack of the experience in imaging examinations, the screening and identification of hNEN is difficult.
-Researches have revealed that there are some differences among hNEN with different sources and malignant degrees screened by ultrasound and contrast-enhanced ultrasound (CEUS).
-Via analyzing the characteristics of ultrasound and CEUS, our study hopes to provide more helpful information in hNEN's diagnosis.
+Because of the lack of imaging examination experience, the screening and identification of hNEN is difficult.
+Research has revealed that there are some differences among hNEN with different sources and malignant degrees screened by ultrasound and contrast-enhanced ultrasound (CEUS).
+By analyzing the characteristics of ultrasound and CEUS, our study hopes to provide more helpful information in the diagnosis of hNEN.

 Research objectives

-In this study, the ultrasound performance between hNEN and HCC, and data of hNEN with different sources and malignant degrees were compared.
-The purpose of this study was to improve the accuracy of the identification of hNEN and provided useful information for its clinical diagnosis.
+In this study, the ultrasound performance between hNEN and HCC and data of hNEN with different sources and malignant degrees were compared.
+The purpose of this study was to improve the accuracy of the identification of hNEN and provide useful information for its clinical diagnosis.

 Research methods

-A total of 55 patients with hNEN were recruited and defined as the hNEN group.
-There were 35 cases in hepatic neuroendocrine tumor (hNET) group and 20 cases in neuroendocrine carcinoma (hNEC) group.
+A total of 55 patients with hNEN were recruited, the hNEN group.
+There were 35 cases in the hepatic neuroendocrine tumor (hNET) group, and 20 cases in the neuroendocrine carcinoma (hNEC) group.
 About 55 patients with HCC were recruited as the HCC group.
-The characteristic differences of B-mode ultrasound and CEUS between hNEN and HCC, hHEN from different sources, hNEC and hNET were compared and analyzed.
+The characteristic differences of B-mode ultrasound and CEUS between hNEN and HCC, hNEN from different sources, and between hNEC and hNET were compared and analyzed.

 Research results

-Compared with the HCC group, the proportion of multiple liver lesions, unclear borders, and high echo lesions were higher and the proportions of non-uniform echo and peripheral acoustic halo were lower in the hNEN group.
-In the NEN group, the washout to iso-enhancement time and washout to hypo-enhancement time was lower than the HCC group.
-The proportion of low enhancement of portal venous phase, non-uniform enhancement forms, and combined tumor vasculature in the hNEC group was greater than those in the hNEN group.
+Compared with the HCC group, the proportions of multiple liver lesions, unclear borders, and high echo lesions were higher and the proportions of non-uniform echo and peripheral acoustic halo were lower in the hNEN group.
+In the NEN group, the washout to iso-enhancement time and washout to hypo-enhancement time were lower than those of the HCC group.
+The proportion of low enhancement of portal venous phase, non-uniform enhancement forms, and combined tumor vasculature in the hNEC group was greater than that in the hNEN group.

 Research conclusions

-Compared with HCC, the ultrasound performance of hNEN showed more intrahepatic lesions, uniform high echo, uniform high enhancement at arterial phase and rapid washout.
+Compared with HCC, the ultrasound performance of hNEN showed more intrahepatic lesions, uniform high echo, uniform high enhancement at arterial phase, and rapid washout.
 Compared with hNET, the CEUS characteristics of hNEC are low enhancement of portal venous phase, non-uniform enhancement forms, and combined tumor vasculature.

 Research perspectives

-To increase the representatives of the research, further study aims to convene more hospitals which have access to hNEN patients and conduct a multi-center study to collect detailed data from more hNEN patients.
-The ultrasound results of primary hNEN also needed to be further analyzed in the research to provide more experience for clinical diagnosis.
+To expand this research, future studies should include more hospitals in order to collect detailed data from more hNEN patients.
+The ultrasound results of primary hNEN also need to be analyzed further to provide stronger evidence for clinical diagnosis.

 REFERENCES